Student Handbook

 Writing Papers

-Fortunately, students can take advantage of a number of resources that will help them overcome writer’s block or add an extra layer of polish to their thesis or dissertation.
+RMCOEH emphasizes writing skills, which are essential for graduates' careers.
+Students can take advantage of several resources that will help them overcome writer’s block or add an extra layer of polish to their thesis or dissertation.

 Students enrolled in the University of Utah additionally have access to: